VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 The water balance model `lakevic-eea-wbm` simulates lake levels for Lake Victoria based on the following inputs: precipitation, evaporation, outflow and soil types and land cover in the basin.

-The analysis scripts in `lakevic-eea-analysis` reproduce all results in the paper including analysing the main drivers of the high 2020 lake levels and applying a probabilistic extreme event attribution methodology to estimate the role of anthropogenic climate change.
+The analysis scripts in `lakevic-eea-analysis` reproduce all results in the paper including analysing the main drivers of the high 2020 lake levels and applying a probabilistic extreme event attribution methodology to estimate the role of anthropogenic climate change in the event.

 <img src=/lakevic-eea-wbm/input_data/shapefiles/fig01.png alt="drawing" width="400" ALIGN=”center” />
 Figure source: Vanderkelen et al. 2018